Almost Hermitian structures on tangent bundles: Examples

-Then, the following problem is naturally arisen; \begin{problem} How many Hessian manifolds which are Hesse-Einstein do there exist in the class of Hessian manifolds induced by matrix-valued linear injections mentioned above? \end{problem} We give a partial solution for this problem as follows.
+Then, the following problem naturally arises; \begin{problem} How many Hessian manifolds which are Hesse-Einstein do there exist in the class of Hessian manifolds induced by matrix-valued linear injections mentioned above? \end{problem} We give a partial solution for this problem as follows.

 \begin{theorem} For any linear injection $\rho$ from a domain $U\subset \RN^2$ into $\mathcal{S}_2$ such that $\rho(U)\subset \mathcal{S}^+_2$, $(\mathscr{P}_2^\rho, g_\rho,D^*)$ is always Hesse-Einstein.
 Hence, $(T\mathscr{P}_2^\rho, J^{D^*}, \widetilde{g_\rho}^{D^*})$ is a K\"ahler Einstein manifold.
 Here $D^*$ is the dual connection of $D$ with respect to $g_\rho$. \end{theorem}